hi-ko/joplin-server-ubuntu-install/README.md

 # Install joplin server on Ubuntu (20.04)

 1. as root run `joplin-requirements.sh` to install the joplin requirements but please take this script with causion since it is not well tested in existing environments.
-Root privileges are needed packages are installed.
+Root privileges are needed to get the packages to be installed.
 You can run `sudo bash -x joplin-requirements.sh` to see what it's doing.

     You could also create the requirements by yourself by:

     1. create user joplin with home `/home/joplin`
-    2. install nodejs 16
+    2. install nodejs 18
     3. install packages `vim git build-essential python curl dirmngr apt-transport-https lsb-release ca-certificates`
     4. checkout your desired version from https://github.com/laurent22/joplin.git to `/home/joplin`

-2. collect expected files and folders and build joplin by running `joplin-build.sh`.
-This must run as the joplin user.
-That is you can run it with `sudo -u joplin bash -x joplin-build.sh` to see what it's doing.
+2. collect expected files and folders and build joplin by running `joplin.sh build`.
+This must be run as the joplin user.
+If you run it with debug flag `sudo -u joplin bash -x joplin.sh build` you could see what's it's doing.

 3. create a new db `joplin` in postgres (running on the same or on another server) and adapt `run.sh` with your db credentials.
 You can use `psql` to do this, for example: